At a Glance

-Their support department is available 24/7, offering fully integrated live support, extensive support guides and a trouble ticket system.
+Their support department is available 24/7, offering fully integrated live support, extensive support guides, and a trouble ticket system.

 A major advantage of Runbox is the complete integration functionality with other email providers such as Outlook, Opera Mail, Gmail, Yahoo Mail, etc. That means that Runbox’s synchronization tool allows you to safely and securely copy all of your email data from these providers to your new Runbox email account.

 Runbox runs a powerful server with high security standards.
-Though your data is not protected by an end-to-end solution like the previous email providers I’ve listed above, your data is safely stored in a vault and therefore protected by the Norwegian Constitution, which protects personal data.
+Though your data is not protected by an end-to-end solution like the previous email providers I’ve listed above, your data is safely stored in a virtual vault and therefore protected by the Norwegian Constitution, which protects personal data.